elmermj/device_preview_2-beta/README.md

 # DISCLAIMER:
-# I merely update this package so it's compatible with Flutter 3.19+ since the original author no longer maintain this package.
+# I merely update this package so it's compatible with Flutter 3.19+ since the original author no longer maintains this package.
 The original author is aloisdeniel.com